insearchwhy/T1A2-Portfolio/readme.md

 The About page uses css grid to show some information about the company.

 ### Contact
-Thw contact page has a form to fill up to contact the company but submit button doesnt work
+The contact page has a form to fill up to contact the company but submit button doesnt work

+### Blog
+The Blog page has been complete along with images and recent post list